saylesss88/nix-book/src/nix/kvm.md

 virt_image_t, preventing other processes on the host from accessing or tampering with them.

-2. KVM and Host Hardening KVM: KVM provides the low-level, hardware-assisted virtualization.
+2. **KVM and Host Hardening KVM**: KVM provides the low-level, hardware-assisted virtualization.
 It is an extremely secure and audited hypervisor that creates a strong barrier between the guest and the host kernel.